Chart Color Schemes

 In terms of cultural diversity, Kingston Beach records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Kingston Beach's population showed higher-than-average cultural diversity, with 9.7% speaking a language other than English at home and 25.1% born overseas.
-Christianity was the predominant religion in Kingston Beach, accounting for 42.7%.
+Kingston Beach had a higher than average cultural diversity, with 9.7% of its population speaking a language other than English at home and 25.1% born overseas.
+Christianity was the predominant religion in Kingston Beach, making up 42.7% of its population.
 Notably, Judaism was overrepresented compared to Greater Hobart, comprising 0.4% versus 0.1%.

 Frequently Asked Questions - Diversity